 Jenny Silverstone | Mom Loves Best

-2. Refresh Your Garbage Disposal
+2. Freshen Up Your Garbage Disposal

-4. Clean Your Cleaning Supplies
+4. Replace Your Cleaning Supplies

-How to Clean Your Vacuum
+How to Spring Clean Your Vacuum

-How to Clean Your Washer and Dryer
+How to Spring Clean Your Washer and Dryer

 To clean your washer and dryer, wipe down the outside of the machines with a damp microfiber cloth and some mild dishwashing liquid.
 Then, rinse with a little bit of water and wipe dry.
 Wipe down the inside of your washing machine with a damp cloth to remove lint and detergent residue.
 Make sure to fully empty or vacuum out your dryer vent to remove any lingering lint and prevent a potential fire hazard.

 Check out this deep cleaning checklist for more tips to tackle messes in every room in your home.